RoganDawes/P4wnP1_aloa/README.md

 ```

-The resulting usage help screen shows, that the CLI uses different commands to interact with various subsystems of
+The help screen already shows, that the CLI client uses different commands to interact with the various subsystems of
 P4wnP1 A.L.O.A.
 Most of these commands have own sub-commands, again.
 The help for each command or sub-command could be
-accessed by appending `-h`:
+accessed by appending `-h` to the CLI command:

 ```
 root@kali:~# P4wnP1_cli hid run -h